Tromsø

 Tromsø is a city in Tromsø Municipality in Troms county, Norway.
-The city is the administrative centre of the municipality as well as the administrative centre of Troms county.
+The city is the administrative centre of the municipality and the county.
 The city is located on the island of Tromsøya which sits in the Tromsøysundet strait, just off the mainland of Northern Norway.
 The mainland suburb of Tromsdalen is connected to the city centre on Tromsøya by the Tromsø Bridge and the Tromsøysund Tunnel.
 The suburb of Kvaløysletta on the island of Kvaløya is connected to the city centre by the Sandnessund Bridge.

 The city centre contains the highest number of old wooden houses in Northern Norway, the oldest dating from 1789.
 Tromsø is a cultural hub for the region, with several festivals taking place in the summer.

 The 13.8 km2 town has a population (2024) of 42,782 and a population density of 3100 PD/km2.

+In 2026, Tromsø holds the title of European Youth Capital, becoming the northernmost city to ever receive this designation.
+The year-long programme focuses on empowering young people in the Arctic region and fostering youth participation in local governance.

 Names and etymology

 The city of Tromsø is named after the island of Tromsøya, on which it stands.
 The last element of the city's name comes from "island" (øy, ø), but the etymology of the first element is uncertain.
 Several theories exist.
 One theory holds "Troms-" is derived from the old (uncompounded) name of the island (Old Norse: Trums).
 Several islands and rivers in Norway have the name Tromsa, and the names of these are probably derived from the word straumr, which means "(strong) current".
 (The original form must then have been Strums, for the missing s, see Indo-European s-mobile.)
-Another theory holds that Tromsøya was originally called Lille Tromsøya (Little Tromsøya) because of its proximity to the much bigger island today called Kvaløya, that according to this theory, was earlier called "Store Tromsøya" due to a characteristic mountain known as Tromma (the Drum).
-The mountain's name in Sámi, Rumbbučohkka, is identical in meaning, and it is said to have been a sacred mountain for the Sámi in pre-Christian times.

 The Sámi name of the island, Romsa, is assumed to be a loan from Norse; in Sámi, word-initial consonant clusters are dispreferred.
 However, an alternative form with the consonant cluster, Tromsa, is in informal use.
 A theory holds that the Norwegian name of Tromsø derives from the Sámi name, though this theory lacks an explanation for the meaning of Romsa.
 A common misunderstanding is that Tromsø's Sámi name is Romssa with a double "s".
 This, however, is the accusative and genitive form of the noun used when, for example, writing "Tromsø Municipality" (Romssa suohkan).
 In Finnish, however, the word is written with a double "s": Tromssa.